An American Woman in Kashmir

 If simple understanding within the masses could happen, the extremists on both sides would be suppressed.
 The masses would see to that.

-Carry this with you as you read on: Linda and spent one week in the middle of Azad Kashmir, a 100% Muslim population in which 99% have never before spoken to a westerner.
+Carry this with you as you read on: Linda and spent one week in the middle of Azad Kashmir, a Muslim population in which 99% have never before spoken to a westerner.
 In that week, it is my estimate that we directly or indirectly affected a minimum of 10,000 people, virtually all of whom had a previously inaccurate view of who we are as westerners.
 We delivered a message of peace and caring without asking anything in return.
 Nothing more.
 Nothing less.

 October 7, 2006: Reentering Muzaffarabad

 It is time to head for AJK and we fly north.
 It’s a short 35 minute flight and at the Islamabad airport, my Muzaffarabad contact, Khizar Abbasi, is at the gate waiting.
 A good man, Khizar, I am personally paying him a small monthly salary to carefully select the people who will receive aid from our organization.
-Previously a correspondent for the Pakistani Geo TV network, and therefore an investigator at heart – perfect for this job – Khizar and his family are also victims of the quake.(image)
+Previously a correspondent for the Pakistani Geo TV network, and therefore an investigator at heart – perfect for this job – Khizar and his family are also victims of the quake.

-East we drive, out of Islamabad and into the back country.
+We drive east, out of Islamabad and into the back country.

 The winding street, through the middle of this bustling wreck of a city, sometimes with the non-barricaded shoulders abruptly falling away into the river below, is jam packed with every conceivable mode of conveyance, all careening too fast, the Salwar Kameezed pedestrians dodging and weaving through the traffic.
 The remaining buildings cram themselves up against the narrow street, cracked and shattered but inhabited nonetheless.

-The preliminaries included the mostly male hoard’s raucous chants of “Pahk-ee-Stan!
-Pahk-ee-stan!
-Pahk-ee-stahn!”
 Over and over the testosterone-propelled incantation continued, a multitude of fists repeatedly jammed into the air in passionate, perfect unison.

 Musharraf arrived.
 He sat on the stage, western-bespectacled in aviator sunglasses, just days returned from his Washington visit with President Bush and Afghanistan President Karsai.
 He spoke in Urdu and we understood none of it.
-We got the point though and at 8:52am there was silence as the exact moment of the quake was acknowledged, the people who died remembered.
+We got the point though and at 8:52am there was silence as the exact moment of the quake was acknowledged; the people who died remembered.

 Tent Camps